The Profs Tuition FAQs:

 Yes.
 We are extremely proud of our online reviews, available on TrustPilot and on Facebook.
 We also store the feedback on all our tutors’ work, so we can make sure that we are confident when we put them forward.
 Unfortunately, we cannot give out details of our students.

-We undertake to provide the best help and advice that we can, by putting you in touch with the right tutor.
+No. We undertake to provide the best help and advice that we can, by putting you in touch with the right tutor.
 We can never guarantee the outcome of the work, however; at the end of the day a student’s success is down to them, to their hard work and ability, and we can only provide support towards achieving that success.

 All our client profiles are anonymous, to everyone except the office team, until we match a student with a tutor, when details will be shared with them alone.
-Where we have received course materials from the student, this is made available to all interested tutors, but again is stored anonymously, and is not distributed any further.

 The Profs are registered Data Handlers with the Information Commissioner’s Office, and comply with all governmental requirements and recommendations on Data Protection.